Idrisid dynasty is founded

 Alids under the command of al-Husain ibn Ali al-Abid ibn Hasan fought the Abbasids in the battle of Fakhkh.
 The Alids lost the battle and al-Husain also lost his life in the combat.
 Idris was the maternal uncle of al-Husain and managed to escape the atrocities of the Abbasid regime.

 The Alids charged for drinking wine were whipped on the orders of the governor.
-Historians have claimed that the charges were not proved.
+Historians have claimed that the charges were not proven.

 Join us on Telegram